ayan-cs/blockchain-from-scratch-sample/README.md

 - Open one terminal/CMD for each of the Miners and start executing `verify_chain_thread.py`.
 This will keep on verifying the existing blockchain for malicious/altered blocks at a certain interval.
 - Open one terminal/CMD and start executing `leader_selection_thread.py`.
 This will keep on assigning Mining workload on each of the miners in a sequential manner.
 - Open a Terminal/CMD and start executing `UserOperations.py`.
 From here, you can register yourself as a user.
 Add multiple users in the network and perform some transactions.
 You can see the changes to be reflected on the corresponding files inside Miners' folders.

+## Instructions for Assignment-2

+This is a continuation of Assignment-1.
+Here, one needs to find certain values from the blockchain network created in Assignment-1.

+- Open one terminal/CMD and run `A2.py`.
+- For Q3, you need to enter a valid hash of a block.
+- Executing the script will produce necessary outputs.